- The key to a successful fundraiser is in the planning.

 You Can Do This!

 That brings us back to promotion.
-You’ll need a nice, big sign to draw customers.
+You’ll always need eye catching signs and vivid colorful vinyl banners to draw customers to any fundraising event.

 That’s really the secret to making any of these ideas successful.
 You’ve got to get the word out!
-How many times have you driven past a kid with a floppy poster board sign with barely-visible lettering on it?
+How many times have you driven past a kid with a sloppily hand-written poster board sign that can barely be read?
 It just doesn’t work.

 That’s why you need to have good quality signs in the budget of any fundraiser.